graemetlloyd/Claddis/README.md

 Claddis is an R package designed to import cladistic-type data sets (#NEXUS format) into R and perform disparity and rate tests.

+# Version

+Claddis is on [CRAN](https://cran.r-project.org/package=Claddis) (version 0.3.4) but is currently (13/08/20) far behind the latest GitHub version (version 0.6.0).
+It is recommended that you install from GitHub presently.

+Please also consult the CHANGELOG file for all updates (including new functions, features and bug fixes) to Claddis.

+# Installation

 You can install Claddis in R via CRAN with:

 ```r